reidycolm/MS3-Project/README.md

 - #### User Stories Testing

     1. **I want the cookbook to be easy to use.
-I would very much like if there was a search feature availible on the website as it would make it so much easier to find a recipe that contains ingrediants I need to use up.**
+I would very much like if there was a search feature available on the website as it would make it so much easier to find a recipe that contains ingredients I need to use up.**
         - [Search Feature](/images/userstory1.png) allows use to search entire collection of recipes.
 If the search word you entered is present in either the ingrediants list or the recipe name, it will appear instantly below the search area.

     1. **I want to be able to add my own recipe.
 It would be cool to be allowed contribute to the contents of the cookbook and share my own recipes with other people.**
         - [New Recipe Feature](/images/userstory2.png) gives the users of the this application, the ability to add their very own recipe and share their favourite meals with others so they can try them out.
 The information is then stored using mongodb but can be edited or deleted at any time by the user who first added it.

     1. **I would like a profile type feature on the website so I could keep track of who was posting what.
 If I'm sharing my own recipes, it's important to be given credit.**
         - [User Registration/Profile Feature](/images/userstory3.png) ensures you will always be credited when posting your own recipe.
-On the bottom of each card panel on the recipes page, your name will appear.
+On the bottom of each card panel on the recipes page, your username will appear.

 - #### Manual Testing (Repeated on various devices and browsers)

     *   **New/Edit/Delete Recipe**
         -  To pass this test, I needed to make sure that when a new recipe was added, it appeared on the database and was displayed properly in the view_recipe file.
-Similarly, I have to check and see happened that when the Edit or Delete feature was used.
+Similarly, I have to check and see if the correct functionality happened that when the Edit or Delete feature was used.
         -  The result was a pass.

     *   **New/Edit/Delete Cuisine**
-        -  To pass this test, I first neeeded to make sure thst the only user that had access to the cuisines aspect of the application was the admin.
-I did ths buy signing into a different user and checked to see if the nav links were correct for each user type.
-Secondly, I had to make sure the database and input fields were changed correctly when either to new/edit/delete functionality was called upon.
+        -  To pass this test, I first neeeded to make sure that the only user that had access to the cuisines aspect of the application was the admin.
+I did ths by signing into a different user and checked to see if the nav links were correct for each user type.
+Secondly, I had to make sure the database and input fields were changed correctly when either the new/edit/delete functionality was called upon.
         -  The result was a pass for both.